Begins March 6, 2017

 Students will receive a specific date and time indicating their first opportunity to access priority registration.
 The assignment of times for undergraduate students will be based on the number of completed credits.

 Students within the same category of completed credits will be randomly selected and assigned to their timeframe.
-Individual date and time information will be e-mailed to each student's Monmouth University e-mail account and will be displayed continually on their WEBstudent account.
+Individual date and time information will be e-mailed to each student's Monmouth University e-mail account and will be displayed continually on their Monmouth University Portal, myMU and WebAdvisor account.

-Beginning April 4, 2013 students will be able to self-register for the Summer 2013, Fall 2013, and Spring 2014 semesters.
-Students who do not obtain approval or who are on academic probation must register in person with their academic department or at the Office of Registration and Records (ORR).
+Beginning March 30, 2017 students will be able to self-register for the Fall 2017, and Spring 2018 semesters (note that Summer, 2017 registration is continuing as part of the Advanced Summer Registration program).
+Students who do not obtain approval or who are on academic probation must register in person with their academic department or at the Office of the Registrar .

-Information regarding Priority Registration for 2013/2014 is e-mailed to students in late February/early March from the Office of Registration and Records.
+Information regarding Priority Registration for 2017/2018 will be e-mailed to students in late February/early March from the Office of the Registrar.
 All details to students will be provided therein.

 Students should consult with their academic advisors before making changes in their course schedules.
-Program changes can be made directly with your academic advisor, First Year Advising or in the Office of Registration and Records.
-WEBstudent is available for those students who have been granted access to use it for scheduling.
+Program changes can be made directly with your academic advisor, First Year Advising or in the Office of the Registrar.
+WebAdvisor for students is available through the Monmouth University portal, myMU for those students who have been granted access to use it for scheduling.

 When changes are made during the Program Change Period (dates listed below), it is expected that changes that create additional tuition charges are paid for at the time of the change.
-The official date of a program change is the date it is received in the Office of Registration and Records.
-In those instances where the change is processed by the advisor onto the computerized advisor assisted system, or the drop is processed directly by the student into WEBstudent, the official date is the date the change is entered.
+The official date of a program change is the date it is received in the Office of the Registrar.
+In those instances where the change is processed by the advisor onto the computerized advisor assisted system, or the drop is processed directly by the student into WebAdvisor for students, the official date is the date the change is entered.

 At the conclusion of the Program Change Period, students can add courses with the permission of the instructor and the department chair.
 Students who wish to "drop" a course after this period must follow withdrawal instructions.
 Dropped courses are not processed or allowed after the conclusion of the Program Change Period.